kondolovskiy/github-repository-search/README.md

 If you use *nix based systems you can run `cp .env.dist .env`.
 After it you need to put your token for the `REACT_APP_GITHUB_TOKEN` variable.

-If everything done correctrly then you can run the application by running `npm run start`
+If everything done correctrly then you can run `npm i` for installing all needed packages and then start the application by running `npm run start`

 ## Available Scripts